LarsKoelpin/typescript-to-graphql/Readme.md

 }
 ```

-This results e.g. in the follow schema
+This results code may result in the follow schema:
 ```graphql
 type ExampleQuery {
   name: String